 Darcy Sullivan writes about comic books, aesthetes and algorithms.
 His articles have appeared in The Comics Journal, The Wildean and Weird Fiction Review.
 He is a proud member of the Oscar Wilde Society and the curator of the Facebook pages ‘The Pictures of Dorian Gray’ and ‘I am Mordecai’.

-Sunday Swift (The Dandy Doctor) writes on Dandyism, gender, popular culture and the gothic.
+Sunday Swift is The Chap’s Doctor of Dandyism.
+She writes on Dandyism, gender, popular culture and the gothic.
 Her writing has appeared in academic journals such as Gothic Studies and in popular books on cult television.
 She is currently working on a book about Dandies in television and film.
-Twitter @dandy_lio